top of page

 Overview

 (1) A development and defence of the idea that morality includes evaluative duties: duties to correctly evaluate (some of) the moral matters that concern others.
 I argue that violations of these duties are purely mental wrongings and that their instantiation in further actions - mental or physical - makes those actions wrong too.
-This helps us understand the distinctive wrongness of degrading and dehumanising acts (e.g., rape or intentional rape fantasies), the moral offensiveness of certain kinds of advice (e.g. advice to women to avoid walking alone at night), and more.
+This helps us understand the distinctive wrongness of degrading and dehumanising acts, the moral offensiveness of certain forms of address, and more!
+(This project has recently been awarded an NWO Veni Research Grant.
+See 'Veni' under 'Research' for more info.)

 Publications